Avoid SSH passphrase for Git

 Check SSH key

-First, check if you have a key pair:
+First, I checked if I had a valid SSH key pair:

 ls -a ~/.ssh/